MshSiam/headphone-next-ecommerce/README.md

 ## Features

-- Fully Responsive
+- This website is fully Responsive for desktop, tablet and mobile devices.
-- Any user can buy products don't need to login / signup.
+- Any user can add products to his cart.
-- User can see his order details.
+- User can increase, decrease or delete products from the cart.
 - Stripe is used to pay the price of the products.